badcamp/badcamp-2017/README.md

 *IMPORTANT* This script has only been tested on macOS.
 It should translate properly into Linux, but is currently untested.

 1. Generate a Terminus Token Through Pantheon [here](https://dashboard.pantheon.io/machine-token/create/badcamp-docksal).
-You must copy this and save it somewhere else as this will be used for setup.
+*IMPORTANT* You must copy this and save it somewhere else as this will be used for setup.

 2. Clone the repository into your local system

 3. Navigate to project root

 4. Run Docksal Setup

 _NOTE_ This will install docksal, terminus, and terminus-rsync if they are